philippinespire/pire_ssl_data_processing/spratelloides_delicatulus/README.md

 **UPDATE July 2023** Rerunning SPAdes.
 I noticed I was losing a lot of read in fp2 bc of MINLEN=140, I am going back and relaxing to 100, 80 and 50.

-### Reding the Assembly
+### Re-doing the Assembly

-The last assembly is not so hot.
+The last assembly was not so hot.
 I reviewed the steps and noticed that I am loosing ~60% of the reads in fp2 because of the 140bp minimum length filter.
 I am going back and relax this filter to see if I can get a better assembly.

 Previously MINLENN=140